Macon, Georgia’s Opioid Addiction

 - The National Commission on Correctional Health Care

 The next thing you will want to pay attention to is the approach to therapy that a facility takes.
 The most effective therapy types use evidence-based approaches.
-Evidence-based approaches are therapies that have been proven effective, time and time again through research.
-Evidence-based approaches can include, but are not limited to:
+Evidence-based approaches are therapies that have been proven effective, time, and time again through research.
+There are a variety of evidence-based treatment methods some of these methods are:

 - Family Treatment Approach

 After that consider both length and location.
 We know it is beneficial to relocate for inpatient services.
 Consider how long the individual can practically be away from their obligations, versus how long they will need treatment to successfully reach recovery.
 The next thing to keep in mind is the type of aftercare that is offered.
 Aftercare works by successfully transitioning the patient back into their day to day life while they embrace sobriety.
 Consider these services: